BackToTech-Study/HuntTheTwistedWumpus/README.md

 - [ ] The player turn will automatically timeout in 1 minute
 - [ ] Each player can do the following actions
   - [ ] Pickup magical bow
-    - [ ] If the player picks up a magical bow and already has a pebble, the player will automaticaly drop the pebble in the current room
+    - [ ] If the player picks up a magical bow and already has a pebble, the player will automatically drop the pebble in the current room
   - [ ] Drop magical bow in the current room
     - [ ] If the player drops the bow he looses the arrow
   - [ ] Pickup pebble
-    - [ ] If the player picks up a pebble and already has a magical bow, the player will automaticaly drop the magical bow in the current room
+    - [ ] If the player picks up a pebble and already has a magical bow, the player will automatically drop the magical bow in the current room
   - [ ] Drop pebble in the current room
-  - [ ] Throw the pebble in an adiacent room if he/she has a pebble
+  - [ ] Throw the pebble in an adjacent room if he/she has a pebble
     - [ ] Once a pebble lands in another room it will stay there until it is picked up by another player
-  - [ ] Shoot an arrow in an adiacent room if he/she has a magical bow and an arrow
+  - [ ] Shoot an arrow in an adjacent room if he/she has a magical bow and an arrow
     - [ ] If the arrow reaches a room where the Wumpus is present, the arrow will kill the Wumpus
       - [ ] The player that kills the Wumpus is the winner of the game
       - [ ] All the players will be notified that the Wumpus was killed
     - [ ] If the arrow reaches a room where there is one or more players, one of the players (random selection) in that room will be killed
       - [ ] When the player dies he/she will scream
-  - [ ] Walk in an adiacent room
+  - [ ] Walk in an adjacent room
     - [ ] If a player walks in a room that is a pit, the player will die.
       - [ ] The falling player will scream
     - [ ] (**1**)If a player walks in a room where the Wumpus sleeps, the Wumpus will eat the player